nilshoffmann/proteus/README.md

 Increase the major number for major new functionality and/or incompatible API changes.

 Make sure that the 'site/' is updated to reflect the new release version (check paths).

-Commit all pending changes.
-Create a release tag.

-Open an ssh connection to sourceforge:

-    >ssh -t SFUSERNAME,maltcms@shell.sourceforge.net create

-From the IDE, run

-"Package As->Installers"

-to create the platform specific installers.
-This is currently not easily possible from ANT

-Run

-    >ant release-and-deploy

-to build, test, and deploy the application.